mariakesa/StrategicBusinessAnalyticsCourse/README.md

    conda activate sbac
    ```

-Now you should always have the same conda packages as all other dev
+Now you should always have the same conda packages as all other developers